 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Yiewsley.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-Due to the encouragement of my in-laws I had a survey completed on a property in Yiewsley before appointing conveyancers.
-I have been told that there is a flying freehold element to the property.
-My surveyor advised that some banks will not give a loan on this type of home.
+Due to the advice of my in-laws I had a survey completed on a property in Yiewsley before retaining lawyers.
+I have been advised that there is a flying freehold element to the house.
+Our surveyor advised that some lenders will not issue a mortgage on such a property.

 It varies from the lender to lender.
 Bank of Scotland has different instructions from Birmingham Midshires.
 If you contact us we can investigate further via the appropriate mortgage company.
 If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Yiewsley.
 Conveyancing may be slightly more expensive based on your lender's requirements.

 We are 18 days into a residential purchase having been recommend to solicitors by the high street agent to handle our conveyancing in Yiewsley.
 I am am very disappointed with the quality of service.
 Can you help me find new solicitors?